PaulWorm/DGApy/README.md

 To run the unit tests, run

 ```
-. dga_test.sh
+dga_test
 ```

-in the root directory.
 This will run unit tests and linting which are also included in the gitlab CI.

 #### End-to-end testing